loomnugget/obsidian/OSCP B.md

 snmpwalk -c public -v1 -t 10 192.168.211.149
 snmpwalk -c public -v2c -t 10 192.168.211.149

+# need to do this to get the usernames john and kiero
+# then try combos of john and kiero against the ftp server, wordlists don't work
 snmpwalk -c public -v1 -t 10 192.168.211.149 NET-SNMP-EXTEND-MIB::nsExtendObjects
 nmap --script "snmp* and not snmp-brute" 192.168.211.149